 Present or absent, supportive or domineering, warm or diabolical – everyone has a Mother!
-Louisiana opens its 2021 season with this large-scale exhibition revolving around Motherhood, viewed through changing notions of art and culture in the 20th and 21st centuries.
+Louisiana's large-scale exhibition revolved around motherhood, viewed through changing notions of art and culture, primarily in the 20th and 21st centuries.

 Power and liberation

-The exhibition brings together a number of important artists that have been exhibited at Louisiana over the last decade, many of whom are represented in the museum’s collection.
-Also on show will be a number of special contributions by a number of younger artists providing new topical on the many-faceted them of motherhood.
+The exhibition brought together a number of important artists that have been exhibited at Louisiana over the last decade, many of whom are represented in the museum’s collection.
+But also special contributions by a number of younger artists, like Laura Prouvost, Petrit Halijaj, and Kaari Upson, was represented by – providing new topical on the many-faceted them of motherhood.